-And finally, from "Seeing Another Way Past Self-Extinction," focused on global warming:
+And finally, I simply thought about how to minimize my "footprint," the way we use that term ecologically.
+Here's a passage from "Seeing Another Way Past Self-Extinction," focused on global warming:

 So now that this essay is awake again, it is telling me to argue fiercely that one way forward for humankind-if there is any way at all to avoid our own demise-is to change how we look at the world.
 Now.
 For real.
-It is not scattered around us, an array of disconnected spectacles; or outside us, a bounty of resources to consume visually or materially.
+It is not scattered around us. an array of disconnected spectacles; or outside us, a bounty of resources to consume visually or materially.
 It is part of us, we are part of it, in it, with it. . .
-[L]ose yourself-your "self," that cultural fiction invented to launch humankind "out of this world"-until you become a part of what's there and what's there becomes a part of you, no insideoutside, no top-bottom, no spirit-matter, no binaries at all, no boundaries at all, the kingdom of heaven embodied right here and now.
-(Waking Up, 257-8)
+[L]ose yourself-your "self," that cultural fiction invented to launch humankind "out of this world"-until you become a part of what's there and what's there becomes a part of you, no inside-outside, no top-bottom, no spirit-matter, no binaries at all, no boundaries at all, the kingdom of heaven embodied right here and now. (waking up, 257-8)

 You might rightly ask why I am not including any of my own poems as outcome-products of this inner work.
 My answer is simple.
-Read my poems the way I read other poets' poems: If you want to adapt to my rhythm and enter my world, read a bunch of them fast, which is not a huge investment of time since I call many of them "slights" to emphasize their simple brevity.
+Read my poems the way I read other poets' poems: If you want to adapt to my rhythms and enter my world, read a bunch of them fast, which is not a huge investment of time since I call many of them "slights" to emphasize their simple brevity.
 Some of them actually started out as texts to friends, that slight!
-You can find the book with that eponymous title on my website (paulkameen.com) for free, along with the three others I've written in the meantime, with poems that tend to be a bit longer but share the same ambitions: less me, more not-me, a no-self that strives to says what it hears instead of hear what it says.
+Less me, more not-me, a no-self that strives to say what it hears instead of hear what it says.
 Simple as that.
+There is a volume of poems by that eponymous title on my website, poems I wrote between 2018 and 2021; or you can visit my YouTube site where I created a series of weekly minireadings of my "tiny poems" in 2022; or you can visit my Instagram site where, for a year (2023), I paired my tiny poems with images and sounds at a two-post-a-week clip.
+I've also just uploaded to my website a new volume of my most recent poems called the other side of the light, my paradoxical trope for the sort of identity-blurring experiences I'm striving toward.